FAQ

 No. All visitors wishing to visit the Cook Islands will be issued a visitors permit on arrival into the Cook Islands, provided they meet the following entry requirements:

-- All passport holders can apply to the Ministry of Foreign Affairs and Immigration (MFAI) in Rarotonga for an extension to their stay up to 62 days at no fee.
-The current policy concession for visitor extensions at no fee is due to end 25 January 2025.
+• All passport holders can apply to the Ministry of Foreign Affairs and Immigration (MFAI) in Rarotonga for an extension to their stay up to 62 days.
+Fees apply.

 How to Apply for a Visitor Permit Extension

-Any visitor class of visa and permit can be extended for an additional 62 days or less at no fee.
+Any visitor class of visa and permit can be extended for an additional 62 days or less (fees apply).
 The extension can be requested in advance of travel or once on island.

 Immigration Cook Islands will confirm when the request has been processed.
 Standard processing time is 20 working days.